 It is expected that applicants will demonstrate an appropriate level of maturity and Christian character development.
 While students are not required to hold a personal commitment to the Christian faith, to enrol in courses they should acknowledge the existence and validity of Christianity as a ruling philosophy for personal daily life and social conduct.

 Admission requirements vary depending on the programme of study and are listed under specific programme regulations.
-See the Academic Regulations and Calendar available at
+See the Academic Regulations and Calendar for further information.

 International students are required to demonstrate NCEA equivalence for admission into undergraduate programmes.
 This can include IB, CIE and HSC (Australia).
 Admission is at the discretion of the Academic Director, who will make an assessment of equivalence.